Connect to UniWireless

 - Secure data transactions to the university's network off-campus

-Cisco AnyConnect is required to connect to the university's VPN.
-Download and install the Cisco AnyConnect client by clicking on the link below.
+Cisco AnyConnect is the client used to connect to the university's VPN.
+Download and install Cisco AnyConnect by clicking on the link below.

 The client requires RHEL 6, 7 or Ubuntu 12.04, 14.04 (64-bit only) and newer in order to run.
 The application will not work on any Linux 32-bit platforms.